zachvalenta/jvns.ca/content/post/2018-05-11-batch-editing-files-with-ed.markdown

   - bananas
 ```

+I had one extra weird requirement which was that some of the lines were indented with 2 spaces, and
+some with 4 spaces.
+The `- elephant` line needed to have the same indentation as the previous line.

 I didn't feel like writing a program to do this (perl would be perfect, but I don't really remember
 perl at all), so I wanted to use a command line tool!
 A vim macro could do it, but how do you save a
 vim macro to a file again?
 I forget!
-I couldn't figure out how to do it with sed, and I REALLY don't
+I couldn't figure out how to do it with sed at the time (though
-know how to use awk.
+I'm pretty sure it's possible), and I REALLY don't know how to use awk.

 In a surprising turn of events, I ended up using the `ed` editor to do this task, and it was really
 easy and simple to do!
 In this blog post I'll make the case that if you have something you might